How to Visit Kyoto Temples by Area: Practical Route Guide for Western, Eastern & Southern Kyoto

 There are two other notable temple buildings on the grounds of Ginkakuji Temple: the main hall (Hondo) with paintings on the sliding doors and the Togudo, which has a tatami mat room believed to be the oldest of its kind (Shoin architecture).

-Yet another must-see Shinto shrine is the ancient Fushimi Inari Shrine, the most significant Shinto shrine in all of Kyoto.
+Yet another iconic Shinto shrine is the ancient Fushimi Inari Shrine, the most significant Shinto shrine in all of Kyoto.
 It is famous for its 10,000 vermillion torii gates winding up the sacred Mount Inari.

 The oldest parts of Fushimi Inari Shrine date back to 711, before Kyoto became the capital of Japan.